Master of Divinity

 - Lead the church in fulfilling its missional calling.

-There are three ways to pursue a Master of Divinity:
+There are two ways to pursue a Master of Divinity:

 ► Master of Divinity Campus

-MDiv Campus is a residential program (80 credit hours) that fully immerses students in the mentoring and formation of community living at the seminary.
-Major areas of study include Pastoral Ministry; Chaplaincy; Christian Faith Formation; and several focus areas in Theological Studies including Bible, History, Theology and Ethics, Peace Studies and Environmental Sustainability Leadership.
+The MDiv Campus is a residential program (80 credit hours) that fully immerses students in mentoring and in the formation of community life at the seminary.
+Majors include Pastoral Ministry; Chaplaincy; Christian Faith Formation; and Theological Studies.
+Within the Theological Studies major, students can focus on Biblical Studies; History, Theology and Ethics; Peace Studies and Environmental Sustainability Leadership.

 ► Master of Divinity Connect

 MDiv Connect is a distance program (80 credit hours) for students seeking the best of our learning community without relocating from their primary context.
-Students earn their degree through a variety of online courses and hybrid coursest that involve mostly online study with brief visits to campus.
-Major areas of study include Pastoral Ministry, Chaplaincy and Christian Faith Formation.
+Students earn their degree through a variety of online and hybrid courses (which consist of online study and a one-week visit to campus).
+Majors include Pastoral Ministry, Chaplaincy and Christian Faith Formation.

 Ministries of recent graduates